null

 A Simple Cloth Diaper Wash Routine That Works

-• Main wash: longer cycle with the full detergent amount for heavily soiled laundry
+• Main wash: longer cycle with the full detergent amount

 cloth diaper washing routine showing pre wash and main wash cleaning process in washing machine